kmarkus/microblx/docs/user/composing_systems.rst

 Hierarchical compositions
 -------------------------

-Hierarchical composition [#f1]_ allow to compose a system from other compositions.
+Using hierarchical composition [#f1]_ an application can be composed from other compositions.
 The motivation is to permit reuse of the individual compositions.

-The ``subsystems`` accepts a list of namespace-subsystem entries:
+The ``subsystems`` keyword accepts a list of namespace-subsystem
+entries:

 .. code:: lua